Lena Thoresen, OTR/L

 Heather Carpenter, MOT, OTR/L

 Heather graduated from Adventist University of Health Sciences with her Master’s degree in Occupational Therapy in 2016.
 She was drawn to the field of occupational therapy from her passion for working to improve the lives of children with disabilities.
-Heather is a kind and compassionate therapist that believes family centered care is a key component of therapy and enjoys incorporating families into her session.
-Heather has been working for CTS since 2017 and specializes in the Beckman Oral Motor protocol which focuses on interventions to increase functional response to pressure and movement, range, strength, variety and control of movement for the lips, cheeks, jaw and tongue.
-She has a passion for early intervention and has taken a variety of specialized course to meet the needs of this population including Treating Torticollis, Evidence-Based Kinesiology Taping for Pediatrics, Essential Assessment and Treatment Strategies for Pediatric Orthopedic Dysfunction.
-Heather was born and raised in Florida, during her free time she loves going to the beach, boating, spending time with her family, friends, and two adorable dogs.
+Heather has been working for CTS since 2017 and is a kind and compassionate therapist that believes family-centered care is a key component of therapy and enjoys incorporating families into her session.
+Heather works as part of our feeding therapy team specializing in the Beckman Oral Motor protocol which focuses on interventions to increase functional response to pressure and movement, range, strength, variety and control of movement for the lips, cheeks, jaw and tongue required for feeding.
+She has a passion for early intervention and has taken a variety of specialized course to meet the needs of this population including Treating Torticollis, Evidence-Based Kinesiology Taping for Pediatrics, Essential Assessment and Treatment Strategies for Pediatric Orthopedic Dysfunction, and Occupational Therapy’s Role in Breast Feeding.
+Additionally, Heather is experienced in providing tele-therapy services and is trained in Interactive Metronome, and TBRI (Trust-Based Relational Intervention) for children who have experienced trauma.
+Heather was born and raised in Florida, during her free time she enjoys going boating, watching sunsets, traveling and spending time with her little girl, family, and friends.

 Eleonora Salustri, MOT, OTR/L